How to Treat Wry Neck in Chickens: Symptoms and Treatment

 Inside: Knowing how to treat wry neck, or “crook neck”, as well as ways to prevent it in the future is really important for your flock.

-Wry neck is a condition that is often referred to as “crook neck” and it typically affects ducklings and baby chicks, although adult birds can suffer from it if they are being fed an incorrect diet.
-Knowing how to treat it, as well as ways to prevent it in the future is really important for your flock.
+Wry neck is a condition often referred to as “crook neck” or “twisted neck” that typically affects young chicks and ducklings, although adult chickens can suffer from it too.
+This neurological disorder affects a chicken's head position and control, making proper care essential.
+Knowing how to recognize the symptoms, provide treatment, and prevent future cases is really important for your flock's well-being.

 ""